The MillenniumTNG Project: Semi-analytic galaxy formation models on the past lightcone: Data Availability

 \section{Data Availability}

 The data underlying this article will be shared upon reasonable request to the corresponding authors.
-All simulation data of the MillenniumTNG project is foreseen to be made fully publicly available in 2024.
+All simulation data of the MillenniumTNG project are foreseen to be made fully publicly available in 2024.